theatom06/uno.js/README.md

 # Uno.js Mono Repo
-A JS library that exports one function per file, which doesn't even need to be downloaded.
+Uno.js is a JavaScript library that offers the convenience of exporting one function per file without the need for downloading the entire library.

-This library exports one function per file, which means that you can import only the functions you need, and not the whole library.
-This is useful for reducing the size of your bundle, and for making your code more readable.
+By exporting individual functions, Uno.js allows you to import only the specific functions you require, resulting in a smaller bundle size and improved code readability.

-The documentation for it is built from the source code, so you can always be sure that it's up to date, via the `genDocs` directory.
+The documentation for Uno.js is automatically generated from the source code, ensuring that it is always up to date.
+You can find the documentation in the `genDocs` directory.

-**Note:** This is a mono repo for the Uno.js library.
-If you want documentation for a specific function, you can head over to the [Documentation](https://github.com/theatom06/uno.js/blob/main/documentation/README.md).
+Please note that this repository serves as a mono repo for the Uno.js library.
+If you need documentation for a particular function, you can visit the [Documentation](https://github.com/theatom06/uno.js/blob/main/documentation/README.md) section.

-This repo has four main directories:
+The repository consists of four main directories:

-- `docs`: Contains the under construction documentation website for the library.
+- `documentation`: Contains the comprehensive library documentation.
-- `documentation`: Contains the documentation for the library.
+- `lib`: Contains the library's source code.
-- `genDocs`: Contains the docuemntation generator for the library.
+- `genDocs`: Houses the documentation generator for the library.
-- `lib`: Contains the source code for the library.
+- `docs`: Contains the documentation website, currently under construction.